github/docs/content/actions/publishing-packages/publishing-java-packages-with-gradle.md

 {% data reusables.github-actions.gradle-workflow-steps %}
 1. Runs the [`gradle/gradle-build-action`](https://github.com/gradle/gradle-build-action) action with the `publish` argument to publish to the `OSSRH` Maven repository.
 The `MAVEN_USERNAME` environment variable will be set with the contents of your `OSSRH_USERNAME` secret, and the `MAVEN_PASSWORD` environment variable will be set with the contents of your `OSSRH_TOKEN` secret.

+   Note that the `overwrite-settings` option is set to false to prevent the `setup-java` action from automatically generating an unnecessary `~/.m2/settings.xml` file that require specific environment variables.

    For more information about using secrets in your workflow, see "[Creating and using encrypted secrets](/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."

 ## Publishing packages to {% data variables.product.prodname_registry %}

-Each time you create a new release, you can trigger a workflow to publish your package.
-The workflow in the example below runs when the `release` event triggers with type `created`.
+Each time you create a new release, you can trigger a workflow to publish your package. / in the example below runs when the `release` event triggers with type `created`.
 The workflow publishes the package to {% data variables.product.prodname_registry %} if CI tests pass.
 For more information on the `release` event, see "[Events that trigger workflows](/actions/reference/events-that-trigger-workflows#release)."

 You can define a new Maven repository in the publishing block of your _build.gradle_ that points to {% data variables.product.prodname_registry %}.
 In that repository configuration, you can also take advantage of environment variables set in your CI workflow run.
 You can use the `GITHUB_ACTOR` environment variable as a username, and you can set the `GITHUB_TOKEN` environment variable with your `GITHUB_TOKEN` secret.